 I think it’s best to take Disney’s transportation over driving especially at Magic Kingdom parking is at the ticket and transportation center.
 If you take a bus you’ll be dropped off right at the entrance to the park and bypass this completely and remember that minivans will also drop you off in this same location.

 Whereas a regular Uber or Lyft will drop you off at the ticket and transportation center whatever you decide to do, just plan accordingly.

 3. Patriotic Shows and Special Events on the Fourth at Disney World

 Make sure you enjoy some patriotic entertainment.
 All of these offerings are available year-round, but I try to make some extra time for these attractions especially for the fourth of July.
-It definitely gets me in the spirit of things and the good news is that Fast Pass Plus reservations are not required for any of these.
+It definitely gets me in the spirit of things.

 At Epcot, you can enjoy a condensed 30-minute version of our country’s history at the American adventure this show runs every 45 minutes usually from 11:15 a.m. all the way to 9 o’clock at night.
 If anything it’s a great break from all that walking in the World Showcase.

 But if you really want to feel patriotic at Disney you should definitely plan a side trip to Liberty Square at the Magic Kingdom, this land was the Imagineers tribute to Walt’s passion for American history.
 His original concept for Liberty Street at Disneyland sadly never came to fruition but Walt’s brother Rory and the entire Imagineering department made sure that they could make those dreams a reality in Florida.